cscart/docs/api/index.rst

     *   **http://example.com/api.php?_d=:object/:id/:nested_object&ajax_custom=1**—refer to all nested objects of a certain object
     *   **http://example.com/api.php?_d=:object/:id/:nested_object/:id&ajax_custom=1**—refer to a single nested object of a certain object

-Also, you can use API 2.0.
-In this case URLs will have the following structure:
+Nonetheless, **API 2.0 is recommended**.
+In API 2.0 the URLs have the following structure:

 *   **http://example.com/api/2/:object**—refer to all objects of a certain type
 *   **http://example.com/api/2/:object/:id**—refer to a single object